ariesoeteman/arie_apperception_engine/README.md

 Once the system is installed (see above), you are ready to try some examples developed for the original Apperception Engine by Richard Evans:

-To run these examples, **make sure you are in the root directory called apperception**.
+To run these examples, **make sure you are in the root directory called geometric_apperception**.

 A single sensor oscillating between on and off:
    * `~/.cabal/bin/mysolve misc predict_1.lp`